XenonCode - Documentation

 Comments

-Comments are lines that start with either ; or //
+Comments are lines that start with ;

-A code statement may also end with a trailing comment
+A code statement may also end with a trailing comment NOTE: // is deprecated and should NOT be used.

 Limitations